-Question 38: What is Liquidation Dividend?
+Question 35: What is Liquidation Dividend?

-Answer: This is a payment made to a depositor of a failed insured institution in excess of the insured sum.
+This is a payment made to a depositor of a failed insured institution in excess of the insured sum.
 While the insured sums are paid from the DIF, SIIF or NIDIF as the case may be liquidation dividends are paid from funds realized from the sale of the assets and recoveries of debts owed to the failed insured institution.

-Question 39: What is the Current Insured Limit and why is it limited to a Fixed Sum?
+Question 36: What is the Current Insured Limit and why is it Limited to a Fixed Sum?

-The insured limit is currently a maximum of \$\frac{1}{8}500,000 for each depositor in respect of deposits held in each insured deposit money bank and Primary Mortgage Bank and ₩200,000 for depositor in MFB in the same right and capacity.
+The insured limit is currently a maximum of \\$500,000 for each depositor in respect of deposits held in each insured deposit money bank and \\$200,000 for each depositor in MFB and PMB in same right and capacity.

 The amount to be reimbursed has to be definite.
-Limited coverage is to minimize moral hazard through excessive risktaking by bank management and depositors.
+Limited coverage is to minimize moral hazard through excessive risk-taking by bank management and depositors.
 Unlimited coverage could constitute a perverse incentive for excessive risk-taking.

-Question 40: If a Depositor has an Account in the Main Office of a Bank and also at a

-Branch Office, are these Accounts Separately Insured?
+Question 37: If a depositor has an account in the Main Office of a bank and also at a Branch Office, are these Accounts Separately Insured?

 Answer: No. The main office and all branches are considered to be one institution.
 Therefore, the accounts would be added together and covered up to the maximum insured sum.

-Question 41: If a Depositor has Deposit Accounts in Different Insured Banks, will the

-Deposits be Added Together for the Purpose of Determining Insurance participating banks.
+Question 38: If a Depositor has Deposit Accounts in Different Insured Banks, will the Deposits be added together for the Purpose of Determining Insurance Coverage?

+No. The maximum insurance limit is applicable to deposits in each of the participating banks.
 In the case of a bank having one or more branches, the main office and all branch offices are considered as one bank.
 In summary, if a person has many accounts in one bank, all the deposits are taken together as one account even if the deposits are in various branches of the same bank.
 On the contrary, if a depositor has accounts in more than one bank, they are insured independently up to the maximum insured sum per bank.